What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Hormones

-Hormonal changes can influence the vaginal microbiome during:
+Hormonal changes may influence the vaginal microbiome during:

 Menstrual cycles